matei-radu/react-recaptcha-v2/README.md

 |    `>=16.8.0`     |    [![npm (scoped)][npm_shield]][npm]     |   **Active**    |      -      |
 | `16.0.0 - 16.7.x` | [![npm v1 (scoped)][npm_1_shield]][npm_1] | **Maintenance** | 2023-06-01  |

+### Migrating from 1.x to 2.x

+The current version requires React `16.8.0` or above.
+If you are stuck with an older version, you could:

+- Not migrate to version 2 and continue to use a 1.x release, though support will end soon.
+- Move to a different package for Google reCAPTCHA v2, like:
+  - [react-google-recaptcha][recaptcha_alternative_1] which requires React `16.4.1` or above.
+  - [react-recaptcha][recaptcha_alternative_2] which required React `15.5.4` or above

 ## Installation

 Install the package via npm or Yarn: